Updated June 30, 2026

 • Modern, mobile-first user experience

-• Strong focus on skills analytics and engagement
+• Strong skills analytics and engagement

 • Good fit for internal employee learning